Battle of Krabbendam: The battle

-However, Bonhomme's attack should have supported the other column under Colonel Bruce that had Krabbendam as its objective.
+However, Bonhomme's attack should have supported the other column under Colonel Bruce (Note: Like many Batavian officers, Bonhomme and Bruce were descended from French and Scottish officers who had served in the regiments of foreign mercenaries in the former States Army of the Dutch Republic.
+They were both Dutch-born, despite their "foreign" names.) that had Krabbendam as its objective.
 Bruce was supposed to advance from Alkmaar, but was delayed appreciably because a large number of farmer's carts going to market blocked the city gate he was trying to use to march his column out.
 He therefore only arrived at his starting position at 7 AM.
 Meanwhile, the impatient general Dumonceau had borrowed about 100 grenadiers from Bonhomme's column and had with this small force attacked the British strongpoint of Krabbendam with unexpected success.
 He even managed to drive the British out once he received reinforcements from Bruce's 6th Demi-brigade that had finally arrived, despite the murderous fire of two British field pieces that were positioned at the entrance of the village.
 However, these troops suddenly panicked and fled to the rear for reasons that remain unclear.

 After rallying and reforming these troops, Dumonceau attempted a new attack and again succeeded in taking Krabbendam.
 They were attacked by two battalions of the 20th Foot under Lt.Col.
 Smyth and Major Ross, however, which managed to drive them from the village.
 Seeing the futility of his efforts, Dumonceau therefore decided to withdraw to Schoorldam at 3 PM.

 The French attack on the left wing met with no more success.
 The French advanced along the sea dike and the parallel subsidiary dike near Petten.
 At the head of these dikes Abercromby had built a sconce that was defended by two brigades of Foot.
 Nevertheless, French grenadiers managed to penetrate as far as the dike of the Zijpe polder, but the ring canal here also proved too much of an obstacle.
 Many French soldiers drowned while they valiantly tried to cross this deep watercourse.
 One of the casualties was the French general David.
-When four British gunboats, manoeuvring closely inshore, started to fire on his flank, Vandamme fell back to his starting positions.
+When four British gunboats under Captain Popham, manoeuvring closely inshore, started to fire on his flank, Vandamme fell back to his starting positions.